-The MM TA fits 1979-2004 Mustangs with an 8.8" axle (except for 1999-2004 Cobra with IRS).
-Use MMTA-3 for rectangular tube subframe connectors, or MMTA-4 for round tube subframe connectors.
+The MM TA fits 1979-2004 Mustangs with an 8.8" axle (except 1999-2004 Cobra with IRS).
+Use MMTA-5 for rectangular tube subframe connectors, or MMTA-6 for round tube subframe connectors.
 The difference is the brackets that weld to the subframe connectors.

-Our Heavy Duty TA is rated for engine torque levels up to 900 lb-ft depending on the differential gear ratio and transmission.
-For more information, please visit the FAQ section of our website and click on "The Torque Arm" or the following link.
+Our Standard TA is rated for engine torque levels up to 590 lb-ft depending on the differential gear ratio (see Engine Torque Table).